 You should never do anything that hurts; if you feel a type of warning pain, for example sharpness or pinching, ease off.
 Listen to your body.

 Kaitlyn P. Roland completed her PhD research at the University of British Columbia (2012), which measured Parkinson's-related changes to daily muscle activity and consequences for physical function and frailty.
-She is currently a postdoctoral fellow at the University of Victoria¹s Centre on Aging and her most recent work examines care needs and well-being in PD dementia caregivers.
+She is currently a postdoctoral fellow at the University of Victoria¹s Centre on Aging and her most recent work examines care needs and well-being in PD A term used to describe a group of brain disorders that cause a broad complex of symptoms such as disorientation, confusion, memory loss, impaired judgment and alterations in mood and personality. caregivers.
 Kaitlyn offers yoga workshops to persons with PD called “Yogadopa” and blogs about Parkinson’s, aging and yoga-related information at http://yogadopa.com.
 Overall, she aims to support independent living, and reduce distress and healthcare utilization in persons with PD, dementia and their caregivers.